mikesturm/YFL-site/_posts/2015-09-15-dangerous-life-hacking.md

 For those who prefer to skim for heading type, below is the takeaway:

+####In Short:

-*Hacking is dangerous because we believe we are changing or bending the rules of reality, but we are not.
-Rather, in many cases, we are merely shifting around the effort we think we’re saving or settling for a lower quality outcome.*
+Hacking is dangerous because we believe we are changing or bending the rules of reality, but we are not.
+Rather, in many cases, we are merely shifting around the effort we think we’re saving or settling for a lower quality outcome.